Chris Beardsley: Style of play

 Beardsley played as a striker and was praised by Stevenage teammate Mark Roberts as the "perfect man to lead the line" due to his strong work ethic.

 Coaching career

-Beardsley transitioned into coaching when he was appointed fitness coach at Championship club Burton Albion on 7 July 2016.
-He registered as a player in August 2018 and made a single appearance that season, coming on as an 89th-minute substitute in a 2–2 draw away to Portsmouth on 23 October 2018.
+Beardsley earned his UEFA B Licence in 2009, UEFA A Licence in 2017, and UEFA Pro Licence in 2023.
+He began his coaching career when he was appointed fitness coach at Championship club Burton Albion on 7 July 2016.
 Alongside Nick Fenton, he served as joint caretaker manager for Burton's 5–1 home defeat to Oxford United on 2 January 2021.

-Burton announced Beardsley's imminent departure on 30 August 2023, as he accepted a two-year role as a talent coach with FIFA in the Caribbean, based in Aruba, starting on 9 September.
+He left Burton in September 2023 after accepting a two-year appointment as a FIFA talent coach in the Caribbean, based in Aruba.

 Personal life

 Beardsley studied sports journalism at Staffordshire University between 2008 and 2010, graduating with first-class honours.
 He also regularly contributed to a local newspaper in Stevenage.
 He is a supporter of his hometown club, Derby County.